 Not to mention, pet theft is on the rise and is part of many gang initiations – They will sell pets on Craigslist and Medical Research Facilities.
 It is NEVER worth the risk…

 No, turning your A/C on and locking your car with a remote is not good enough – There was a horrible incident where the dogs were jumping around, and they hit the heat… and still died of heatstroke.

 Take your pets home or even call the store and ask if they will allow your pet this time.
 Aside from food establishments, a lot of managers will make an exception.
 They want the sales, and they don’t want negative reviews or media.
 You’d be surprised how many stores allow dogs!

 What should I do if I see a pet in a car?

 If you’re in Dallas, call 311 and 911 – All other cities, call Animal Control AND 911

 Walk into the nearest stores and ask the manager to page their customers (Threaten negative media attention if they refuse)

-Do NOT get the dog worked up – If they dog is barking and getting upset, it will exacerbate their temperature
+Do NOT get the dog worked up – If the dog is barking and getting upset, it will exacerbate their temperature!

-Please understand that although we will never understand why people take the chance to ever leave their pets in their car, we need to make sure you know that you can be charged with criminal destruction of property if you break into someone’s car.
-I’m saying this because I have too… ;o)
+Please understand that although we will never understand why people ever take the chance to leave their pets in their car, we need to make sure you know that you can be charged with criminal destruction of property if you break into someone’s car.
+I’m saying this because I have.